 After you have successfully installed the plugin, you will see “WP Media Manager” on the left menu of your WordPress backend.
 Click on it to start customizing your media manager.

 You will land on the General Settings page.
-It consists of 6 setting section.
+It consists of 6 setting sections.
 They are:

-In this setting section, you can enable/disable different settings i.e. display media number, show duplicate button, media renaming, and remove all folder at once.
+In this setting section, you can enable/disable different settings i.e. display media number, show duplicate button, media renaming, and remove all folders at once.

 Here, you can configure the height and width of all the custom fields of your media manager.